-From 7 pm to 7 am (and maybe before 7 if it gets darker sooner): runners must carry or display a white light on their front side and at least one blinking red light on their back in addition to a reflective vest.
+From sunset to sunrise (approx..
+7 pm to 7 am): runners must carry or display a white light on their front side and at least one blinking red light on their back in addition to a reflective vest.
 And anyone else from the team who gets out of the van must wear a vest and lights too.